 - Notification is sent to the resident(s) potentially involved in the policy violation of the Standards of Conduct.

 - During a conduct meeting, the resident(s) will meet with the hall staff, the Assistant Director of Conduct and Safety, and/or the Director of Residential Life.
-The resident's involvement in the policy violation is typically decided during the conduct meeting (e.g. the resident is found "Responsible" for the policy violation in question).
+The resident's involvement in the policy violation is typically decided during the conduct meeting (e.g. the resident is either found "responsible" or "not responsible" for the policy violation in question).
 Once a decision has been determined, the resident is given a Conduct Conference Form outlining the result of the conduct meeting.

 - If the resident disagrees with the decision made during the conduct meeting, they have the right to an appeal process.

-Failure to participate in the RLHFS conduct process will result in further administrative action up to cancellation of the License Agreement and eviction from the residence halls.
-The RLHFS conduct process is separate from the Office of Student Conduct's process.
+Failure to participate in the Residential Life conduct process will result in further administrative action up to cancellation of the License Agreement and eviction from the residence halls.
+The Residential Life conduct process is separate from the Office of Student Conduct's process.

 Students are responsible for what occurs in their room.
 As a result, they may be held responsible for violations occurring in their assigned room or suite, even if they are not present when the violation occurred.
-The process used for License Agreement and University code violations has a standard of proof often much different than previously experienced by students.
-For conduct purposes, the decision on whether a violation occurred in the residence hall is based upon a preponderance of information and not "reasonable doubt."
-If there is information (examples include, but are not limited to, what is seen, heard, or smelled) indicating a violation has occurred, the resident may be found in violation.
+The process used for License Agreement and Student Code of Conduct violations has a standard of proof often much different than previously experienced by students.
+For conduct purposes, the decision on whether a violation occurred is based upon a preponderance of information and not "beyond a reasonable doubt."
+Preponderance is based on the more convincing evidence/information and its probable truth or accuracy, and not on the amount of evidence/information.

 Accepting Responsibility for Your Actions